openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhnd_0_0.md

 Input 1 switch type

-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 0 -:

 | Value  | Description |
 |--------|-------------|